-Adopted in 1982, Exemption (b) (4) allows the CBP to refuse requests for commercial or financial information that might harm a business.
-The catch is that the business needs to ask for that protection, it isn’t automatic.
+Since 1982, Exemption (b) (4) allows the CBP to refuse requests for commercial or financial information if a company makes an official request.
 Together, with other regulations, businesses now have a way to keep a few secrets.

 Companies can appeal, but most won’t bother.
 Data requests cost money.
 Appeals would cost them even more.
 Data mining companies take advantage of the fact that many businesses simply don’t bother with or don’t know how to keep their records hidden.

-Until May of 2020, filing for confidentiality was hard.
-Applicants had to send paper requests by mail.
-Eventually, email could be used.
-For both ways, processing the request took up to 90 days before granting confidentiality was confirmed.
-Making changes to your information was just as time consuming.
+Filing for confidentiality was hard at first.
+Applicants had to send paper requests by mail, or could use email later on.
+Either way, processing the request took up to 90 days before confidentiality was confirmed.
+Making changes to your information was just as time-consuming.

 Federal regulations state the CBP can’t make any import records available to the general public.
 Some companies get special permission though.
 For a fee, these companies can make a request to the CBP’s ITRAC (Importer Trade Activity) system.